Adal (historical region): History

 Adal, the latter surviving up until the nineteenth century.

+The French writer Pierre d’Avity states in the 17th century that Harar is the chief town of the region and is located in the ninth degree of altitude.
+Adal had friendly trade relations with Abyssinia during the reign of Sahle Selassie in early 1840s which led to a delegate from Harar referred to as "Abdal Wanag" (lion of Adal) administrating the Abyssinian town of Aliyu Amba.
 In 1842 British traveler Charles Johnston described Harar as the last city of Adal.
+Adal state would be annexed by Ethiopia in the late 1800s during Menelik II's invasion after the Battle of Chelenqo.

-In the 1900s the designated emperor of Ethiopia Lij Iyasu is stated to have entered into marriage alliances with the peoples of Adal.
-Iyasu married the daughter of a Somali noble, the daughter of an Afar descended from the governor of Zeila as well as the daughter of Abdullahi Sadiq, a Harari aristocrat.
+In the 1900s, the designated emperor of Ethiopia, Lij Iyasu, entered into marriage alliances with the peoples of Adal.
+He married the daughter of a Somali noble, the daughter of an Afar descended from Abubakr Ibrahim Chehem, the governor of Ottoman Zeila, and the daughter of Abdullahi Sadiq, a Harari aristocrat.

 Inhabitants

+The city of Zeila was originally the center of power and commerce in the Adal region.
+The bustling port city was predominantly inhabited by Somalis, as well as Arabs and Afars.

-Clans of Adal mentioned in the fourteenth century Emperor Amda Seyon chronicles during the Ethiopian invasion included; Wargar, Tiqo, Paguma, Labakala and Gabala.
+Clans of Adal mentioned in the fourteenth century Emperor Amda Seyon I chronicles during the Ethiopian invasion included; Wargar, T’iqo, P’aguma, Labakala and Gabala.

 In the fifteenth century Emperor Zara Yaqob chronicle, the Harla people are mentioned as the traders of Adal.
 Harla are considered to be the main population of Adal.
 However, according to historian Enrico Cerulli, Harla people who originate from the Harari region were assimilated by Somalis following the decline of the Adal principalities.
+Harla inhabitants of Adal occupied modern Afar Region in Ethiopia also suffered similar fates by adopting Afar identity in the seventeenth century.

-According to Professor Lapiso, the contemporary Harari people are heirs to the ancient Semitic speaking peoples of the Adal region.
-Historians state the language spoken by the people of Adal as well as its rulers the Imams and Sultans would closely resemble contemporary Harari language.
-According to Bahru Zewde the Walasma state of Adal in the fourteenth century primarily included the Semitic speaking Harari and Argobba people, however it also began including some portions of Somali and Afar people.
-The agriculture practicing population of Adal were exclusively Harla and Harari people.

-According to Archaeologist Jorge Rodriguez, the Somalis were periphery peoples of the Adal state.
+According to Professor Lapiso Delebo, the contemporary Harari people are heirs to the ancient Semitic-speaking peoples of the Adal region.
+According to Robert Fey, the language spoken by the people of Adal as well as its rulers the Imams and Sultans would closely resemble contemporary Harari language.
+According to Bahru Zewde and others the Walasma state of Adal in the fourteenth century primarily included the Semitic-speaking Harari and Argobba people, however it also began including some portions of Somali and Afar people.
+The agriculture-practicing population of Adal were exclusively Harla and Harari people.According to archaeologist Jorge Rodriguez and Anaïs Wion, the Somalis were periphery peoples of the Adal state.